Overview of Average Retirement Savings by Age

 Employee Benefit Research Institute – Retirement Confidence Survey 2013

-This study defines retirement savings in an odd way, eliminating the amount in defined benefit plans (a significant source of retirement income for those who have DB plans) and primary residence.
+This study defines retirement savings in an odd way, eliminating the amount in defined benefit plans (a significant source of retirement income for those who have defined benefit plans) and primary residence.
 This measurement of retirement savings strikes the author as odd and possibly meaningless.

-A possible reason for anemic average retirement savings could be the amount savers believe they will need in retirement.
+A possible explanation for anemic average retirement savings by age could be the amount savers believe they will need in retirement.
 The same EBRI study illustrates how much people believe they need.

 About half of this surveyed think that less than $500,000 will be sufficient.
-Let’s take a look at this gap between expectations and reality.
+Let’s compare the difference between expectations and reality.

-Let’s use the rule of thumb in financial planning that your retirement nest egg can stand withdrawals of 4% annually, adjusted annually for inflation, and last through retirement.
+Let’s use the rule of thumb in financial planning that your retirement nest egg can stand withdrawals of 4% annually, adjusted annually for inflation, and last for life.
 (Get a more accurate estimate using our retirement calculator).

 So 4% x $500,000 is $20,000 in today’s dollars.
 Add in the $16,176 average social security benefit for a total income of $36,176.

-We need to also account for potential use of home equity in retirement and other assets not typically included as retirement assets.
+We need to also account for potential use of home equity in retirement and other assets not typically included as retirement assets in various surveys.
 Might that add another 20% to retirement income for a total around $43,000?
 While that seems like a comfortable amount for living on a beach in Mexico, it does not seem adequate for living in the US, especially in a metropolitan area, to say nothing of money for travel.